pivotal/docs-platform-automation/docs/reference/task.md

 ### download-product-s3
 Downloads a product specified in a config file from an S3-compatible blobstore.
+This is useful when retrieving assets in an offline environment.

 Downloads are cached, so files are not re-downloaded each time.